johnpaulfernandez/Tweetly/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:
+1. Twitter API stops working for a small window after a certain number of requests.

 ## Open-source libraries used